 Steven L. Pomerantz

 Mr. Pomerantz is the Director of the Homeland Security Program at JINSA which brings high ranking American Law Enforcement Executives to Israel to study best practice counterterrorism methodology.
 He retired from the FBI in June 1995 after a career spanning twenty-seven years.
-During that time period he rose from a field investigative Special Agent to the rank of Assistant Director, the third highest position in the FBI.
+During that time period he rose from a field investigative Special Agent to the rank of Assistant Director, the third highest position in the FBI at the time.
 Mr. Pomerantz has represented the FBI and the law enforcement community on numerous occasions in a variety of settings both domestically and internationally.
 He is an expert in the area of terrorism as well as criminal justice information.
-In January of 2005 he joined JINSA as Director of Counterterrorism Programs.
+In January of 2002, he joined JINSA as Director of Counterterrorism Programs.

 Mr. Pomerantz served three separate tours of duty at FBI Headquarters, including as Chief, Counterterrorism Section.
 In that capacity, Mr. Pomerantz had responsibility for supervision of all FBI counterterrorism investigations both domestically and abroad.
 He was also involved extensively in law enforcement and intelligence service liaison as part of the worldwide effort to combat terrorism.